 Step 6.
 Remove the inner bearing race from the steering stem by carefully cutting a notch into either side of the race with a cutoff wheel, then hitting it with a hammer and chisel to shear the race in half.

 NOTE: Be careful not to cut into the steering stem itself when making notches in the race.

 Step 7.
 Remove the lower dust shield from the steering stem.

 Ready to move on to the next part of our GL1800 steering stem bearings replacement project?
-Watch the video above to see the continuation and conclusion of changing out the steering stem bearings on a Honda Goldwing GL1800.
+Watch the video below to see the continuation and conclusion of changing out the steering stem bearings on a Honda Goldwing GL1800.